Series-wide: Ash Ketchum | Pikachu | Team Rocket Trio | Team Rocket Trio's Pokemon | Team Rocket Organization

 - Sudden Name Change: Was previously called Scottie in his small debut episode, though the writers easily made the change due to never referring to Sawyer as his previous name in the episode.

-- Super Mode: His Sceptile can Mega-evolve by the league.
+- Super Mode: His Sceptile can Mega Evolve by the Kalos League.

 - Sweet Tooth: Has said that he loves sweets when presented with Serena's desserts and Lumiose Galettes.